Framing Unionization on Facebook: Communication around Representation Elections in the United States: Introduction

 \section{Introduction}

 Digital media has transformed the landscape of collective action.
-Civil Society Organizations (CSOs) and social movements increasingly rely on online platforms to mobilize participants, coordinate activities, and frame issues to reach broader audiences.
+Civil Society Organizations (CSOs), interest groups, and social movements increasingly rely on online platforms to mobilize participants, coordinate activities, and frame issues to reach broader audiences.
 Scholars have highlighted the promises of these digital technologies: lowering barriers to participation, enabling new forms of connective action, and amplifying marginalized voices.
 At the same time, they have cautioned about their limitations, including resource constraints, fragmented attention, and uncertain effects on long-term organizational capacity~\cite{bennett2012logic, earl2011digitally, tufekci2017twitter}.

-Labor unions provide a distinctive case within the ecosystem of CSOs and social movements.
+Labor unions provide a distinctive case within this ecosystem.
 As one of the most institutionalized forms of collective organization, they have experienced declining membership and political influence in the United States since the mid-twentieth century.
 This led scholars to ask whether their revitalization requires not only traditional collective bargaining but also new forms of communication and public engagement~\citep{milkman2013back,hurd1998union,voss2000breaking}.
-Social media platforms offer this type of strategic opportunity, especially in today's fragmented workforce with precarious employment and immigrant labor~\citep{milkman2020immigrant}.
-Unions have indeed turned to digital media as a strategic opportunity: a tool to communicate with members, reach new audiences, and sustain organizational relevance~\cite{lee1997labour}.
-Among digital platforms, Facebook has emerged as particularly important~\cite{carneiro2022digital, ford2022digital}.
-Like other social media, it supports both outward and inward communication, and attracts users whose demographic profiles resemble many unionized workforces.
-These features make it strategically relevant for labor mobilization~\cite{blanc2022digitized}.
-Despite this promise, the platform also introduces new complexities, such as uncertainty about which engagement strategies are most effective~\cite{greene2003possibilities}, and little is known about how union communication on the platform relates to concrete unionization outcomes at scale, particularly in representation elections.
+Given today’s fragmented workforce with precarious employment and immigrant labor~\citep{milkman2020immigrant}, social media platforms offer a strategic opening for unions.
+Accordingly, unions have adopted digital media as a communication infrastructure to mobilize members, reach new audience, and maintain organizational relevance~\cite{lee1997labour}.